unchainedshop/unchained-evolution/readme.md

 The following tasks are currently blocking the first OSS version of our product:

 - [ ] 5 Agencies as partners
-- [ ] Funding for the next few months of product development (either through ICO, bootstrapping or private equity)
+- [x] Funding for the next few months of product development
 - [ ] [SE-0001: Untangle](proposals/0001-open-source.md)

 ## Side quests